Blackledge River Railroad Bridge

-The Blackledge River Railroad Bridge is a Warren truss bridge that was built on the site of a c.
-1870 railroad bridge.
-The original bridge was completed and opened by August 3, 1877.
-Likely built by the Colchester Railway Company, the bridge was part of the 3.59 mi of track from Colchester, Connecticut, to Turnerville (now known as Amston, Connecticut).
-The line was leased to the Boston & New York Air Line Railroad and reported improvement in 1879 and a new 110 ft iron bridge by 1881.
+The Blackledge River Railroad Bridge is a Warren truss bridge that was built on the site of an earlier railroad bridge.
+The original bridge was completed and opened by August 3, 1877, likely built by the Colchester Railway Company.
+It was part of the 3.59 mi of track from Colchester, Connecticut, to Turnerville (now Amston, Connecticut).
+The line was leased to the Boston and New York Air-Line Railroad, which reported improvement in 1879 and a new 110 ft iron bridge by 1881.
 The line was leased to the New York, New Haven and Hartford Railroad in 1882.
-After dominating the region, the New York, New Haven and Hartford Railroad petitioned for changes to the Air Line and the approval came on July 7, 1911.
+The New York, New Haven and Hartford Railroad dominated the region and petitioned for changes to the Air Line; the approval came on July 7, 1911.

-The historic Blackledge River Railroad Bridge was constructed c.
-1912 as an improved version of the previous bridge.
+The historic Blackledge River Railroad Bridge was constructed around 1912 as an improved version of the previous bridge.
 The new 108 ft bridge integrated the previous abutments into the design and was elevated a further 5 ft above the Blackledge River.
-The railroad bridge was abandoned in the 1960s and sold to the Connecticut Department of Transportation.
-The bridge was added to the National Register of Historic Places on July 31, 1986.
+It was abandoned in the 1960s and sold to the Connecticut Department of Transportation.
+It was added to the National Register of Historic Places on July 31, 1986.
 The bridge is now located in Airline State Park.
 By 2007, a wooden pedestrian bridge was built atop the railroad bridge and crosses over the Blackledge River.